w3c-cg/solid/CONTRIBUTING.md

   * Description: "Request to merge in 24 hours following meeting."
   * Assignees: to yourself (or others)
   * Labels: "category: meeting"
-2. Copy the agenda to a collaborative editor which, would be used during the meeting.
+2. Copy the agenda to a collaborative editor, which would be used during the meeting.
 3. Share the URLs to both the agenda PR and live editor across various communication channels such as chats and mailing lists.
 Include these URLs in the description of the calendar event for the meeting.
 4. Following the meeting, update the PR with the minutes collected from the live editor, acknowledging scribes by adding them as `Co-authored-by: NAME
    <NAME@EXAMPLE.COM>`.